Manually Enabling Interactive Services, Interactive Service Detection and Session 0

 Once Interactive Services and the Interactive Services Detection Service have been enabled, it's possible to switch to and from Session 0 via the command line.
 You will need to launch a command prompt on Session 0 in order to switch back.
 You can use FireDaemon Pro to do that for you.
 Please make yourself aware of Windows 10 and Server 2016 Session 0 limitations before attempting this.

 To switch to Session 0 using FireDaemon Pro, you can use the command line option.
 So open an elevated command prompt then type:

 cd C:\Program Files\FireDaemon Pro firedaemon --session0

 Alternately, to switch to Session 0, open an elevated command prompt and type:

-To switch back from Session 0, launch a command prompt on Session 0 as Localsystem or other privileged user, then type at the command prompt:
+To switch back from Session 0, launch a command prompt on Session 0 as Localsystem or another privileged user, then type at the command prompt: